jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 2/Shantak.md

 RacialMods: +8 Escape Artist
 Languages: Aklo
 SQ: no breath, share defenses, starflight
+SpecialAbilities:
+  Share Defenses (Su): >
-SpecialAbilities: Share Defenses (Su) As a free action, a shantak can extend its no breath ability and cold immunity to a single creature touching it.
+    As a free action, a shantak can extend its no breath ability and cold immunity to a single creature touching it.
 It can withdraw this protection as a free action.
+  Slippery (Ex): >
-Slippery (Ex) A shantak's scales seep slippery slime.
+    A shantak's scales seep slippery slime.
 This grants the creature a +8 bonus on all Escape Artist checks and to its CMD against grapples, and imparts a -5 penalty on all Ride checks made by creatures attempting to ride a shantak.
+  Starflight (Su): >
-Starflight (Su) A shantak can survive in the void of outer space.
+    A shantak can survive in the void of outer space.
 It flies through space at an incredible speed.
 Although exact travel times vary, a trip within a single solar system should take 3d20 hours, while a trip beyond should take 3d20 days (or more, at the GM's discretion)- provided the shantak knows the way to its destination.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: